On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: Introduction

-Recall that a $3$-manifold $M$ is called prime if it is not diffeomorphic to a connected sum of more than one $ 3$-manifold so that none of which is diffeomorphic to the $3$-sphere.
-The prime decomposition theorem says that every closed $ 3$ manifold is diffeomorphic to the connected sum of prime manifolds.
-A prime closed $3$-manifold is either diffeomorphic to $S^1\times S^2$ or it is irreducible (i.e. every embedding $S^2$ bounds a ball).
+Recall that a compact $3$-manifold $M$ (with or without boundary) is called prime if the existence of a diffeomorphism between $M$ and the connected sum $M_1\# M_2$ of two compact $3$-manifolds $M_1$ and $M_2$, implies that at least one of them is diffeomorphic to the $3$-sphere.
+The prime decomposition theorem says that every compact $ 3$ manifold is diffeomorphic to the connected sum of prime manifolds.
+A prime closed $3$-manifold is either diffeomorphic to $\bS^1\times \bS^2$ or it is irreducible (i.e. every embedded $\bS^2$ bounds a ball).
 On the other hand, geometric manifolds are the building blocks for irreducible manifolds.
 Given the generalized Smale's conjecture, we have a good understanding of the homotopy type of the diffeomorphism groups for these atomic pieces.
-And the JSJ and geometric decomposition theorems (see \cite[Chapter 2, section 6]{neumann1996notes} for the statement of these theorems) give a way to cut an irreducible manifold along embedded tori into these building blocks.
+The JSJ and geometric decomposition theorems (see \cite[Chapter 2, section 6]{neumann1996notes} for the statement of these theorems) give a way to cut an irreducible manifold along embedded tori into these building blocks.
 If the JSJ decomposition is non-trivial for an irreducible manifold, then it will be Haken whose diffeomorphism groups are well studied.
-Hence, given that we also know the homotopy type of the diffeomorphism group of $S^1\times S^2$ by Hatcher's theorem (\cite{hatcher1981diffeomorphism}), we have a complete understanding of the homotopy type of diffeomorphism group of prime manifolds.
+Hence, given that we also know the homotopy type of the diffeomorphism group of $\bS^1\times \bS^2$ by Hatcher's theorem (\cite{hatcher1981diffeomorphism}), we have a good understanding of the homotopy type of diffeomorphism group of prime manifolds.
 In the reducible case, the prime decomposition theorem cuts the manifold along separating spheres into its prime factors.
 The difficulty, however, in understanding the reducible case is to relate the diffeomorphism group of a reducible manifold to the diffeomorphisms of its prime factors.